-I’ll never forget the first divorce attorney I interviewed several years ago when I was first separated.
-Walking into her office a broken woman, full of fear and anxiety and lacking any self-esteem whatsoever, I actually left there feeling worse (which I didn’t think was possible!)
+I’ll never forget the first divorce lawyer I interviewed several years ago when I was first separated.
+Walking into her office a broken woman, full of fear and anxiety and lacking any self-esteem whatsoever, I actually left the meeting feeling worse (which I didn’t think was possible!)
 That’s the motivation behind this article, aimed at how to find a divorce lawyer you feel great about, who you trust, and who you feel has your back.

-4. Google the person.
 You never know what you can find online.
-There could be good stuff and bad stuff written about your potential attorney.
+There could be good and bad things written about your potential divorce lawyer.
 Also, check out his or her or the firm’s website.
 Are they are as professional as you’d like, based on the site?
 Is the site so extravagant that you feel they are going to overcharge you to pay their web designer?
 Is the site outdated and old?
 The more you can find (or not find) online about your attorney the better.

-One more thing.
-It’s important to remember that your attorney is not your therapist.
+Lastly, it’s important to remember that your attorney is not your therapist.
 If you call him or her and cry and tell them the details of everything your ex is doing, it’s just going to rack up your bill.
 Get a therapist or get into a divorce support group and vent, vent, vent!
 Limit your stories to your attorney to things he or she really needs to know for the legal purposes of your case.

 One more thing.
 If at any time you feel like you chose the wrong divorce lawyer, it’s never too late to make a change.
 Yes, it’s going to cost you a little bit more for the new lawyer to catch up on the case, but so what.
 To have the right person and ultimately get the best outcome is worth the extra cost.